cozy/cozy-stack/docs/README.md

 ## In progress

-These pages are discussion for ideas not yet implemented
+These pages are discussion for ideas not yet implemented:

 - [Backups](./backup.md)
 - [Moving](./moving.md)
 - [Replication](./replication.md)

 ## Archives

-These pages are the results of studies we made
+These pages are the results of studies we made:

 - [Golang Couchdb Plugins](./couchdb-plugins.md)